DESpear262/user-guide-for-imagededup/imagededup.md

-#All hash methods run in about 10 mins on SAC
+# All hash methods run in about 10 mins on SAC.
+The CNN method ran very slowly (an hour + on SAC as opposed to 10 mins) and crashed before it could save
+# its output.
+Not sure if that one has benefits the hash methods don't have, but use advisedly I suppose.

 #Significant numbers of false-positive duplicates (non-duplicates flagged)
 from imagededup.methods import DHash